-Social media channels, such as Facebook, will be used to share the website information above with links referring to the Flitwick Town Council website.
+Social media channels, such as Facebook and Instagram, will be used to share news and information referring to the FTC or The Rufus Centre website with links where applicable.

 All social media sites in use should be checked and updated on a regular basis and ensure that the security settings are in place.